 Each year American Prep holds a commemoration assembly before Memorial Day to help us turn our thoughts and hearts to those who have made the ultimate sacrifice while defending our nation.

-Our students and staff honor those who serve through song, speech, and other performances at each campus.
+Our students and staff honor those who served through song, speech, and other performances at each campus.

 Each of our events has been live-streamed and the recordings are now available to re-watch at any time.
 We encourage you to share these links with a loved one, friends, and anyone in your community who would like to share in honoring our fallen heroes.